Shamsul Haider Siddique: Career

-In January 2009, Siddique kept Ranglai Mro, an indigenous peoples rights activist detained in 2007, in handcuff while he was getting treated at the National Institute of Cardiovascular Diseases for injuries sustained during torture in custody which drew flank from the media.
+In January 2009, Siddique kept Ranglai Mro, an indigenous peoples rights activist detained in 2007, in handcuffs while he was getting treated at the National Institute of Cardiovascular Diseases for injuries sustained during torture in custody, which drew flak from the media.
 Some guards clashed with students of the Bokshibazar Alia Madarssa over playing in a field owned by the jail in January 2009.
-The Awami League comes to power in 2009 and Sheikh Hasina becomes Prime Minister replacing the caretaker government.
+The Awami League comes to power in 2009, and Sheikh Hasina becames prime minister, replacing the caretaker government.
 According to an investigation by a team of the Jail Directorate led by Commander M Zakaria Khan, Siddique was found guilty of violating 15 codes of the jail in February 2009.
-He was found favoring convict Monowar Hossain Dipjol in prison and giving him special privileges such as allowing 200 visitors for Dipjol in 52 days.
-In February, Inspector General of Prison Brigadier General Zakir Hassan was replaced with Brigadier General AHM Moqbul Hossain.
+He was found favoring convict Monowar Hossain Dipjol in prison and giving him special privileges, such as allowing 200 visitors for Dipjol in 52 days.
+In February, Inspector General of Prisons Brigadier General Zakir Hassan was replaced with Brigadier General AHM Moqbul Hossain.
 Siddique was transferred from Dhaka Division to Barisal-Khulna division and was replaced by Major Sheikh Saiful Alam from Chittagong Division.

-In 2022, Siddique the general manager of BM Container Depot, owned by Smart Group, in Sitakunda, Chittagong.
-The depot caught fire in the 2022 Sitakunda fire which originated from the storage of the depot.
+In 2022, Siddique was the general manager of BM Container Depot, owned by Smart Group, in Sitakunda, Chittagong.
+The depot caught fire in the 2022 Sitakunda fire, which originated from the storage of the depot.